 Palacio da Pena

-It is also listed as one of the Seven Wonders of Portugal which stresses the cultural important of the palace.
+It is also listed as one of the Seven Wonders of Portugal which stresses the cultural importance of the palace.

 It wasn’t until 1838 that Ferdinand II of Portugal decided to build a palace in the Romantic architectural style – intended as a summer residence for the Portuguese royals at the time.
 Ferdinand II had married Elise Hensler, an opera singer, which at the time was considered very controversial.
 They lived a quiet life in Sintra until the death of Ferdinand, then Elise inherited the palace, but it wasn’t long until Palacio da Pena was in the hands of the Portuguese state.